 We usually travel with our own car seats.
 It is also possible to reserve these with the car rental company.
 The rules state:

-- Children under 3 must use an appropriate child restraint.
+- Children under 3 must use an appropriate child restraint and children under 15 months must be rear facing.

 15 | Taking a rental car to Gozo